NVIDIA/DeepLearningExamples/PaddlePaddle/Classification/RN50v1.5/README.md

 - NVIDIA DALI - DALI is a library accelerating the data preparation pipeline.
 To accelerate your input pipeline, you only need to define your data loader with the DALI library.
 For more information about DALI, refer to the [DALI product documentation](https://docs.nvidia.com/deeplearning/dali/user-guide/docs/index.html).

 - Paddle AMP is a PaddlePaddle built-in module that provides functions to construct AMP workflow.
-The details can be found in [Automatic Mixed Precision (AMP)](https://www.paddlepaddle.org.cn/documentation/docs/en/guides/01_paddle2.0_introduction/basic_concept/amp_en.html#automatic-mixed-precision-training), which requires minimal network code changes to leverage Tensor Cores performance.
+The details can be found in [Automatic Mixed Precision (AMP)](https://www.paddlepaddle.org.cn/documentation/docs/en/guides/performance_improving/amp_en.html#automatic-mixed-precision-training-with-paddlepaddle), which requires minimal network code changes to leverage Tensor Cores performance.
 Refer to the [Enabling mixed precision](#enabling-mixed-precision) section for more details.

-- Paddle ASP is a PaddlePaddle built-in module that provides functions to enable automatic sparity workflow with only a few code line insertions.
+- Paddle ASP is a PaddlePaddle built-in module that provides functions to enable automatic sparsity workflow with only a few code line insertions.
 The full APIs can be found in [Paddle.static.sparsity](https://www.paddlepaddle.org.cn/documentation/docs/en/api/paddle/static/sparsity/calculate_density_en.html).
 Paddle ASP support, currently, static graph mode only (Dynamic graph support is under development).
 Refer to the [Enable Automatic SParsity](#enable-automatic-sparsity) section for more details.

 - Paddle-TRT is a PaddlePaddle inference integration with [TensorRT](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html).
 It selects subgraph to be accelerated by TensorRT, while leaving the rest of the operations to be executed natively by PaddlePaddle.
 Refer to the [Inference with TensorRT](#inference-with-tensorrt) section for more details.